Consensas/information-passport/docs/Code.md

 Verify that a document with a signature is correctly signed.

-    Promise ip.crypto.verify(JSON signed, Promise prover(String verifier))
+    Promise ip.crypto.verify(JSON signed, Promise getPKC(String verifier))

 * `signed` is the signed JSON record
-* `prover` is a function that returns a promise.
+* `getPKC` is a function that returns a promise.
   It takes a single argument, the `verifier` which is a URI to retrieve the public key certificate chain, which should be returned as a String